DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 we gonna flush with He and go up to 450 °C with 10°/min (image 446) 11:35 we start H2 8 ml/min (image 480)
-12:49 the reductions seems nearly done, way faster then for other samples
+12:49 the reductions seems nearly done, way faster then for other samples 13:07 we started He flushing because we reached the plateu 13:08 we stop the measurement

+**SB**
+Test at 13:22
+we have full flow of He even though the powder is very fine grained and was not sieved Temperature File for all Supports is called Alox
+13:25 we start measurement and heatramp to 450 °C 5°/min Airflow of 3 ml/min